archatelain/code-for-eco-532/poly.md

 ##### Your code should not be hieroglyphs!

 Anyone should be able to read your code without reading the documentation.
-Your code should be clear, consistent and simple.

 - **Clarity**: Name your variables, functions and classes with explicit titles.
 - **Consistency**: Be consistent in your coding style (e.g. If all the sequences you have coded up-to-now are named "sequ_fibonacci", "sequ_hexagonal", etc.